atsaloli/cicd/gitlab-ci/01-setting-up-ci/README.md

 The Runner Server has runners which run build/test/deploy jobs.

 The Runner Server talks to GitLab Server over the GitLab REST API.
-It picks up jobs, runs them, and then reports the outcome.
+It picks up jobs, runs them, and reports the outcome.

 ![GitLab Architecture](https://about.gitlab.com/images/ci/arch-1.jpg)